 PRESSING THE SELECTED MATERIAL (27) IN THE TOP OF THE DISPLAY FOR 2 SEC.
 CAUSES THE PROGRAMMING MENU TO BE LAUNCHED:

-- g) Selection of the memory location and saving the settings (if activated in the settings).
-Storing custom welding parameters (20 memory slots) - h) Input and saving of the desired program (if activated in the settings)
+f) Selection of the memory location and saving the settings (if activated in the settings).
+Storing custom welding parameters (20 memory slots)

 5.3 SWITCHING ON THE DEVICE